DHCJS/homeTown-homePage/README.md

 # HomeTown Homepage

 In this project, I re-create the Scrimba Hometown Homepage project.
 Even though I’ve finished Freecodecamp Responsive Web Design, I struggle with lining up an object in CSS.
 On Freecodecamp, I tend to code what the instruction says without seeing the result, making me work to see what happens visually.
 Especially on display: flexbox on the padding, border, and margin.
 But after googling the trial errors in this project, I built from scratch.
 I can say that I am confident for now in the matter of placing items using CSS and creating a semantic HTML element.
+Here is the [Netlify](https://strong-fudge-9a5543.netlify.app/)

 ## Lessons Learned